wpswings/membership-for-woocommerce/README.md

 Store owners can now give the dynamic look to the Buy Now Button by changing it into a different format.
 For example, Purchase Now, Grab Now, and many more

 **7) Individual Product Membership Plan**
 Admin can provide the membership plans on individual products or categories.
-For example: Among the outfits, the store owner only provided the plan for the single product of clothing like a polo T-shirt.
+For example: Among the outfits, the store owner only provided the plan for a single product of clothing like a polo T-shirt.

 **8) Complete User Membership History and WooCommerce Membership Details of Customers** Admin gets a quick preview section for WooCommerce Membership plans on the plans listing page.
 The Woo membership users too can see their history in the ‘My Account’ section with the entire details of their membership plans.
 This will also show their WooCommerce membership details like the due date of their membership plan, their payment status, etc.